How to Make Mandazi: Soft East African Donuts

 Serving: 1gCalories: 111kcalCarbohydrates: 19gProtein: 2gFat: 4gSaturated Fat: 3gPolyunsaturated Fat: 0.4gMonounsaturated Fat: 1gTrans Fat: 0.1gCholesterol: 11mgSodium: 61mgPotassium: 39mgFiber: 1gSugar: 3gVitamin A: 71IUVitamin C: 0.1mgCalcium: 35mgIron: 3mg

-Keyword cardamom, Coconut, nutmeg, Simple
+Keyword cardamom, Coconut, East African Donuts, Mandazi, Mandazi Recipe, nutmeg, Simple

 Tried this recipe?Let us know how it was!